SoftHu/tos_avg/En/Musashi.md

 Start -->1775172173178628[<b>Speaker 👉 Musashi:</b>
 \n-]
 Start -->1775176516281286[<b>Speaker 👉 Musashi:</b>
-\nHas Nine Tails asked you to do something gastly?
+\nHas Nine Tails asked you to do something ghastly?
 Wait, don't tell me.
 You know what they say about curiosity...]
 Start -->1775176516281288[<b>Speaker 👉 Musashi:</b>
 \nI keep seeing phantom Tanuki around every corner.
 This war is going to be bad for business.]
 Start -->1775176516282314[<b>Speaker 👉 Musashi:</b>